-Fasting advice often gets messy because people mean different things by "fasting."
-Some aim for zero calories for metabolic autophagy; others just want a simple window for weight management.
+Can you take vitamins while fasting without breaking it?
+The answer depends on the type of supplement and what you mean by "fasting."
+Some people aim for zero calories to trigger autophagy; others just want a simple eating window for weight management.
 That is why one person's "totally fine" supplement is another person's "that breaks the fast."

 At Wellnest, we believe tracking should reduce stress, not create it.
 If you are taking medications, there is one non-negotiable rule: follow the medical label first.
 A fasting "streak" is a lifestyle choice; medication safety is a biological necessity.
 Never reschedule a life-critical prescription (like blood pressure or thyroid meds) just to keep a "clean" fasting window without consulting your doctor.